ComputeCanada/software-stack/doc/testing.md

 ## Installing in your home folder

-Both Nix and EasyBuild allow you to build and install software in a different directory than our default.
-You simply have to **omit** the `sudo -i -u nixuser` or `sudo -i -u ebuser` parts of the commands and it will install it only for you.
-Nix run this way will install something in your own profile, while EasyBuild will install the software and modules in the folder `$HOME/.local`.
+EasyBuild allows you to build and install software in a different directory than our default.
+You simply have to **omit** the `sudo -i -u ebuser` part of the commands and it will install it only for you.
+EasyBuild will install the software and modules in the folder `$HOME/.local`.

 ## Testing on the build node

-Once you have installed new software on the build node, either using Nix or EasyBuild, it should be automatically usable on this node.
+Once you have installed new software on the build node it should be automatically usable on this node.
 Until software is actually pushed to CVMFS, none of it is visible to any users.
 It is therefore a good time to test the software before it is pushed to production.
 You can run small tests on this node, since it is dedicated to this purpose.